aws-deepracer/aws-deepracer-launcher/create-your-sample-project.md

     1. Connect a USB keyboard to your AWS DeepRacer using the USB port on the device's compute module, after the compute module is booted.
     1. In the **Username** field, enter `deepracer`.
     1. In the **Password** field, enter the device SSH password.
 If this is your first time logging in to the device, enter `deepracer` in the **Password** field.
 Reset the password, as required, before moving to the next step.
 You use the new password for future logins.
 For security reasons, use a complex or strong password phrase for the new password.
     1. After you're logged in, open a terminal window.
-You can use **Search** button to find the terminal window application.
+You can use the **Search** button to find the terminal window application.
 1. Switch to the root user before you source the ROS 2 installation:

         sudo su